seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 |:--:|
 | *Figure 1* example of the `run_auto.py` script outputs on the cli. |

-That’s it.
+That’s it. 🌸

 Behind the scenes, this triggers the full chain:
 1. Load configuration from settings.yaml
 2. Pull authentication events from Splunk via REST
-3. Train or load an existing KMeans model
+3. Train or load an existing K-Means model
 4. Check for behavioral drift
 5. Score all events
-6. Apply adaptive thresholds (user / cluster / global)
+6. Apply adaptive thresholds (user/cluster/global)
 7. Build profiles and enriched event records
 8. Write everything into Splunk KVStore

 If this is the first run, a model is trained.
-On later runs, and drift level is enough to your new data, the engine reuses the model unless drift is detected.
+On later runs, if the drift level is enough for your new data, the engine reuses the model unless drift is detected.

 ---